Bootstrapping entanglement in quantum spin systems: The bootstrap technique

 The eigenvalues of symmetry generators can help distinguish degenerate states in the spectrum.
 However, if two states in the spectrum have the same energy and all the operators in the space $\cS$ have the same expectation values in the two states, the bootstrap technique mentioned above would not be able to distinguish between the two states.

 The goal of the bootstrap procedure in this paper is to solve the constraint equations (\ref{newcon2}) and (\ref{newcon3}), possibly with the additional constraints (\ref{newcon4}) and (\ref{newcon5}), and obtain the spectrum of the Hamiltonian and the corresponding expectation values.
+Given that these constraints are expressed as exact linear equations, the energy and the corresponding expectation values will be precise whenever a solution exists.
 The key aspect is to choose the space $\cS$ generated by an appropriate set of operators.
-Typically, all the possible eigenvalues $P$ of a symmetry generator $\cP$ are known, and the spectrum of the Hamiltonian can be classified into different sectors based on the value of $P$.
-One may choose to use the constraints (\ref{newcon4}) and (\ref{newcon5}) with a specific value $P$ to obtain the spectrum and the corresponding expectation values in a specific sector of $P$.
+Typically, all the possible eigenvalues $Q$ of a symmetry generator $\cQ$ are known, and the spectrum of the Hamiltonian can be classified into different sectors based on the value of $Q$.
+One may choose to use the constraints (\ref{newcon4}) and (\ref{newcon5}) with a specific value $Q$ to obtain the spectrum and the corresponding expectation values in a specific sector of $Q$.